 - Interactive breakout discussions to determine how the network’s contributions to the early childhood knowledge base can be translated and applied to your work.

-- A demonstration and discussion focused on OLOS (Optimizing Learning Opportunities for Students) — a new classroom assessment tool developed by the ELN assessment team and field tested by network members.
+- A demonstration and discussion focused on OLOS — a new classroom assessment tool developed by the ELN assessment team and field tested by network members.

-Presenters include representatives from the Early Learning Network’s five research teams and assessment team:
+Presenters included representatives from the Early Learning Network’s five research teams and assessment team:

 - University of Nebraska–Lincoln